John L. Watzke, Ph.D., dean

 - Appropriate score on standardized test(s).
 Test score minimums are program dependent.
-International applicants, whose native language is not English, are required to take either the TOEFL or IELTS exam, unless they have attended and attained a degree from a United States institution.
+International applicants, whose native language is not English, are required to take the TOEFL, IELTS, or Duolingo exam, unless they have attended and attained a degree from a United States institution.
 Consult the individual program requirement or the person directing that program for specified information.

 - A resume and a statement of academic or professional goals, appropriate to the specific program.